Classical Dynamics of Vortex Solitons from Perturbative Scattering Amplitudes: Non-Relativistic Effective Field Theory

 The most complicated part of the potential is generated by the triangle diagrams depicted in Figure \ref{fig:triangle}.
 Summing these graphs, expanding to leading-order in the soft expansion (\ref{soft}) and subsequently reducing tensor numerators, we find the result

 The first two terms are UV and IR finite and generate contributions to the physical potential.
 The third term is logarithmically divergent\footnote{This divergence arises solely from the second diagram in Figure \ref{fig:triangle}, corresponding to a pinch of one of the photon propagators.} and so needs to be renormalized by adding a vertex counterterm of the form $\delta \mathcal{L}^{(3)}_{\text{vortex}} \supset \delta g_s M^{3/2}N^{3/2} \sigma |\Phi|^2$.
-The finite part of this counterterm corresponds to our choice of renormalization scheme, in this case there is a unique choice dictated by the physics of the problem.
-We choose the finite part such that the third term in (\ref{triangleamplexpanded}) cancels completely, making any other choice generates a contribution to the classical potential that does not vanish in the static limit, as we expect for BPS vortices.
-From now on we will drop such divergent scalar integrals when they appear.
+In this case there is a unique renormalization scheme consistent with both the cancellation of static forces and with matching the probe limit result (\ref{oneloopvortexprobe}) to the perturbative classical solution (\ref{pertvortexsol}), this amounts to setting such divergent scalar integrals to zero when they appear.

 Next we add the $1\leftrightarrow 2$ diagrams, these have an almost identical contribution to the above but with $p_1\leftrightarrow p_2$ and $q\rightarrow -q$.
 Actually, since both vortices are indistinguishable these two contributions are identical in the center-of-mass frame\footnote{To see this explicitly we temporarily rewrite the integral in non-relativistic notation and make the change of variables $\mathbf{l}\rightarrow -\mathbf{l}$}, therefore if we add both orientations of triangle graph together we find